-We consent to the incorporation by reference in Registration Statements on Form S-3 [File #333-260316 and File #333-272249] and Form S-8 [File #333-211382] of our report dated March 30, 2022, relating to the consolidated financial statements of Professional Diversity Network, Inc., appearing in this Annual Report on Form 10-K of Professional Diversity Network, Inc., for the years ended December 31, 2021 and 2020.
-Our report contains an explanatory paragraph regarding Professional Diversity Network, Inc.'s, ability to continue as a going concern.
+We consent to the incorporation by reference in Registration Statements on Form S-3 [File #333-269304 and File #333-260316] and Form S-8 [File #333-265644] of our report dated March 31, 2023, relating to the consolidated financial statements and financial statement schedules for the year ended December 31, 2022 listed in the accompanying index.
+Our report contains an explanatory paragraph regarding Professional Diversity Network, Inc.'s ability to continue as a going concern.